You are using an outdated browser. Please upgrade your browser to improve your experience.

 A perfect way to end the day is relaxing together with a good film.

 Why not build a pillow fort, eat some popcorn and watch the latest animated film together?
-This will be a great way to wind down after your other activities and get the little ones ready for home or bedtime.
+This will be the perfect way to wind down and get the little ones ready for home or bedtime.

 Next steps